Support and wellbeing

 The Career Development Service offers friendly and tailored one-to-one support to help you identify, discuss and explore career options, write effective CVs and applications, and ace interviews and assessment centres.
 You can also access a variety of helpful workshops ranging from industry and employer insights to opportunities to practice interviews, psychometric tests and assessment centres.

 David Wilson Library

 Our library, whilst subject to social distancing rules, will be open to support your studies.

 You can also take advantage of our digital library, which has access to more than 800,000 e-books, and our enquiry service and student support provide further virtual support.
 Your module resources will also link straight through to the appropriate digital resources via an electronic reading list system, making it easy for you to access your reading materials

 Spiritual and religious wellbeing

-You can find a welcome at the Gatehouse Chaplaincy Centre (opposite Entrance 2, Mayor’s Walk).
-The team of Chaplains offers support and encouragement to everyone, of all faiths and none, through advice, pastoral care and hospitality.
+You will always find a welcome at the Gatehouse Chaplaincy Centre (opposite Entrance 2, Mayor’s Walk).
+Our team of Chaplains offer support and encouragement to everyone, of all faiths and none, through advice, pastoral care and hospitality.
 We have information about places of worship and contacts with Leicester’s various faith communities.
 Find out more on the Chaplaincy website or contact us with any questions.